sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 To tolerance that difference, we will introduce lua plugins.
 The idea is:

 - Lua plugins should be provided by each ASIC vendor for calculating the headroom and buffer pool size.
-- The lua plugins will be stored `APPL_DB`.
-Consequently, all the parameters required for the above calculation need to be pushed into `APPL_DB` or fed as lua parameters.
+- There are 3 plugins that should be provided by each vendor:
-- When a port's speed, cable length or admin state is changed,
+  - Calculate headroom info: when a port's speed, cable length or admin state is changed,
     - `buffer manager` will execute the lua plugin;
-  - the updated parameters will be pushed into `APPL_DB` by lua plugin;
+    - the updated headroom information will be returned to `buffer manager`;
+    - `buffer manager` will then check whether the headroom information is legal, if yes it will push them into `APPL_DB`;
-  - `buffer orchagent` will be notified regarding updated parameters and then call SAI API, thus the update parameters being applied into ASIC;
+    - `buffer orchagent` will be notified regarding updated parameters and then call SAI API, thus the update parameters being applied into ASIC.
-  - whether or not updating buffer pool after headroom updated can be controlled by lua parameter.
+  - Check whether the headroom info is legal.
+  - Calculate pool info.

 ### The behavior of the dynamically headroom calculation solution

 - When a port's cable length or speed updated, headroom of all lossless priority groups will be updated according to the well-known formula and then programed to ASIC.
 - When a port is shut down/started up or its headroom size is updated, the size of shared buffer pool will be adjusted accordingly.
 The less the headroom, the more the shared buffer and vice versa.
 By doing so, we are able to have as much shared buffer as possible.
 - When SONiC switch is upgraded from statically look-up to dynamically calculation, a port's headroom size of all the lossless priority groups will be calculated.
-The shared buffer pool will be adjusted according to the headroom size as well.
+The shared buffer pool will be adjusted according to the headroom size if they're the default value in the old image.
 - Pre-defined `pg_profile_lookup.ini` isn't required any more.
 When a new platform supports SONiC only a few parameters are required.
 - Support arbitrary cable length.
 - Support headroom override, which means user can configure static headroom on certain ports.